tbrichet/readme-generator/README.md

 26 September 2020

 ## Purpose
-This application generates a README file using user input from th
+This application generates a README.md file using user input from the terminal based on a series of prompts.
+Users can use this application to quickly create a professional README for a new project.

 ## Project Requirements
 * Create a command-line application that accepts user input <br>